-COVID-19 outbreak resulted in the closure of all educational programs globally.
-Concerning the safety of children and educators, cloud adoption was the sole solution that could provide an immediate solution to stagnant education programs across the world.
+The COVID-19 outbreak resulted in the closure of all educational programs globally.
+Concerning the safety of children and educators, cloud adoption was the sole solution that could provide an immediate solution to stagnant education programs worldwide.
 As a result, academic institutions, both private and government, accelerated cloud adoption efforts to support the demand for an online and hybrid learning environment.

 According to Gartner, Inc. 2021 CIO Agenda: A Higher Education Perspective study, “73% of respondents in the higher education sector reported an increase in the ‘rate of new product/new service introduction’ as a result of the COVID-19 pandemic.”
 The adoption provided several advantages but also presented numerous challenges.

-Easy accessibility, collaboration and community development in a safe environment is easy with a cloud-enabled educational model.
-Similarly, it is easy for educators to monitor coursework and access students’ progress without having to meet face-to-face.
+Easy accessibility, collaboration, and community development in a safe environment is easy with a cloud-enabled educational model.
+Similarly, it is easy for educators to monitor coursework and access students’ progress without meeting face-to-face.
 Furthermore, it is easy to update courses online and manage students efficiently.
-Collaboration and productivity between departments without having to worry about server upkeep, data security, storage issues et al is also painless.
+Collaboration and productivity between departments without worrying about server upkeep, data security, and storage issues is also painless.

 - Improved collaboration and communication